circlefin/stablecoin-evm/README.md

 Tokens can be minted or burned on demand.
 The contract supports having multiple minters simultaneously.
 There is a `masterMinter` address which controls the list of minters and how much each is allowed to mint.
-The mint allowance is similar to the ERC20 allowance - as each minter mints new tokens their allowance decreases.
-When it gets too low they will need the allowance increased again by the `masterMinter`.
+The mint allowance is similar to the ERC20 allowance - as each minter mints new tokens, their allowance decreases.
+When it gets too low, they will need the allowance increased again by the `masterMinter`.

 ### Ownable

-The contract has an Owner, who can change the `owner`, `pauser`, `blacklister`, or `masterMinter` addresses.
+The contract has an Owner who can change the `owner`, `pauser`, `blacklister` and `masterMinter` addresses.
 The `owner` can not change the `proxyOwner` address.

 ## Additional Documentations